jolairduk/jolairduk/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
 1. Download and install Python (https://www.python.org/downloads/)
    - [ ] Download and install Anaconda (https://www.anaconda.com/download/) which is advantageous for data science use.
 2. Download and install Visual Studio Code (https://code.visualstudio.com/Download)
 3. Download and install the Git (https://git-scm.com/downloads/)
 4. Create a github account (https://github.com/)

-_For more examples, please refer to the [HyperionDev-Data-Science-Development-Environment-Setup](https://github.com/HyperionDevBootcamps/HyperionDev-Data-Science-Development-Environment-Setup)_
+For more examples, please refer to the [HyperionDev-Data-Science-Development-Environment-Setup](https://github.com/HyperionDevBootcamps/HyperionDev-Data-Science-Development-Environment-Setup)

 ### Installation